theochem/horton/doc/user_hamiltonian_molecular.rst

     obasis = get_gobasis(mol.coordinates, mol.numbers, 'sto-3g',
                          element_map={1:'3-21g', 6:'6-31g'})

-One may also override the default basis for selected atoms based on their index, i.e. position in the list of atoms that specify the molecule:
+You may also override the default basis for selected atoms based on their index, i.e. position in the list of atoms that specify the molecule:

 .. code-block:: python